 Important dates and advice to help small businesses get ready for end of financial year

-The use of intuitive accounting software and cloud storage options like Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz and myRent.co.nz – can help businesses save time.
+Utilizing intuitive accounting software as well as cloud storage options like Google Drive or Dropbox – as well as tenancy management software like myRent.co.nz - could save businesses time.

-Smaller companies, like restaurants and retailers It’s crucial to keep track of stock levels as the time for the end of the fiscal year draws near.
+For smaller businesses like restaurants and retailers It’s crucial to monitor stock levels when the end of financial year is near.

-This change will be a major impact on small businesses.
+That’s a change that will have a significant impact on small-scale businesses.

-Here are some other important tax-related reforms that occurred recently or are planned for 2021.
+These are just a few of the important tax-related changes that have recently occurred or are planned for 2021.

-1. Don’t forget that the minimum wage will increase by $1.10 and will increase up from $18.90 to $20 per hour as of 1 April 2021.
-This could affect your financial records as well as superannuation payouts.
+1. Remember that the minimum wage will rise by $1.10 and will increase up from $18.90 to $20 an hour on April 1, 2021.
+This could potentially affect your financial records as well as superannuation payouts.

-2. A new personal tax rate will apply to incomes of more than $180,000.
-The new tax rate is effective from 1 April 2021.
-Tachibana believes this is likely to affect those who earn income by providing personal services in contrast to those who hold investment accounts and are able to earn capital gains.
+2. A new 39% personal tax rate will apply to incomes of more than $180,000.
+The new tax rate will be in effect from April 1, 2021.
+Tachibana says this is likely to be a problem for those who earn income by providing personal services rather than those who hold an investment and enjoy capital gains.

-Here are some key information and dates from experts which small-business owners might be able to remember to ensure their house is in order for tax time.
+Here are some key information and dates from experts that small-business owners may need to be aware of to ensure their house is organized for tax season.

 1. Finalise your accounts

-• Review debtors as at 31 March, and think about eliminating any outstanding debts in order to make them an annual deduction at the end of the year.
+• Review debtors as at 31 March, and think about the possibility of writing off any bad debts to be considered an end-of-year deduction.

-• Consolidate your bank accounts and make sure they are in balance with the amounts from your bank statement.
+• Check your bank accounts to ensure they are reconciled and check they match the balances from your bank statement.

-• Create a profit and loss account to work out how much annual profit your business made.
+• Make a profit and loss statement in order to determine the amount of annual profit your business made.

-• Assess information that you have collected during EOFY to evaluate the financial position of your business.
+• Review the information you have obtained during EOFY to evaluate the current financial condition of your company.

-• Contact your payroll provider to send EOFY details as soon as you can so that it can be reviewed.
+• Contact your payroll provider to provide EOFY data as soon as you can so that it can be analyzed.

-• Access to Inland Revenue records, which include PAYE tax obligations and KiwiSaver obligation for workers.
+• Access to Inland Revenue records, including PAYE tax obligations as well as any KiwiSaver duties for staff.

 4. Superannuation management

-• Make sure you are aware of your employer’s superannuation contribution tax (ESCT) rates*, with the rate different for each employee depending on their salary and the length of their tenure.
+• Check your employer’s superannuation contributions tax (ESCT) rates*, with the rate varying for each employee based on their salary and the length of service.

-• Electronically file, as required by law, if your company pays $50k or more in tax on PAYE and ESCT.
+• File electronically, as mandated, if your business pays $50k or more in PAYE tax and ESCT.

-*For KiwiSaver, businesses need to pay ESCT on mandatory employer contributions of 3% but not on contributions that are deducted from employee wages.
+*For KiwiSaver businesses, they need to pay ESCT for compulsory employers’ contributions of 3 percent but not on contributions taken out of the employee’s wages.

 5. Maximise your tax refunds

-• Think about disposing of stock that is no longer needed, as provisions for obsolete stock or stock write-downs aren’t typically tax-deductible.
+• Consider disposing of obsolete stock in light of the fact that provisions for old stock or write-downs on stock aren’t usually tax-deductible.

-• Make sure to make payments within 63 days of 31 March to get a deduction for employee-related expenses like bonuses, holiday pay, or long-service leave.
+• It is recommended to pay within 63 calendar days following 31 March to obtain an employee-related expense deduction such as bonuses, holiday pay, and long-service leave.

-• If your income is more than it was last year, think about making an additional voluntary tax payment to align your tax obligations to your income.
+• If your earnings are significantly more than it was last year, consider making an additional voluntary tax payment to ensure that your tax payment is aligned with your turnover.

-There aren’t any tax deductions on personal expenses.
-If it’s only your company expenses.
-But you might be adding unnecessary compliance costs if your accountant has to split up what’s tax deductible and the rest of it.
+It is not common to get tax deductions for personal expenditure; it’s only your business expenses, you could be racking up unnecessary compliance costs when your accountant is required to divide what is tax-deductible and the rest of it.

-• 1 March 2021 - GST return and due by January for companies that file every two months.
+• 1 March 2021 GST return and due by the end of January for businesses filing every two months.

-• 1.
-April, 2021 the start of the new financial year begins from New Zealand.
+• 1 April 2021 - the new financial year starts on the island of New Zealand.

-• 7 May 2021 - final installment of the tax proviso for the fiscal year 2020 and the last opportunity to make provisional tax payments.
+• 7 May 2021 - final installment of the tax proviso for 2020’s fiscal year and last chance to make provisional tax payments.

-NOTE: Some dates may vary from the official deadline, for instance the due date falls on a weekend or public holiday.
+NOTE: Some dates may be different from the official deadline, for instance when a due date occurs on a weekend, or a public holiday.

 Perth Small Business Loans Services